jbmilgrom/blogg/src/post/fp-advantages-synopsis.md

 > “And that is the problem with places.
 You have this sort of global state that you have to reproduce in order to debug a field problem.
 That is very very tough.”
 Rich Hickey, [The Value of Values](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/ValueOfValuesLong.md)

-Reified state couches in writing what must otherwise live in a programmer's heads — each member of aP team can read a function signature instead of building up (hopefully) the same working memory for each object.
+Reified state couches in writing what must otherwise live in a programmer's heads — each member of a team can read a function signature instead of building up (hopefully) the same working memory for each object.
 Couching state in language makes it accessible to static language analysis tools.
 [A compiler may exhaustively permute the set of application states](https://blog.ploeh.dk/2019/07/01/yes-silver-bullet/#bd2d47d8dac2401e936ca7902bc9109d) without actually running manually-written (exhaust*ing*) unit tests.
 Functional programs are more easily parallelized since they are just functions with no internal model for time.

 > Unfortunately, the complexities introduced by assignment become even more problematic in the presence of concurrency. — SICP Section 3.4